On this pageTesting the Update Loop

 }),

-)Here’s a test for the delayed reset from the Commands page.
-When the user clicks reset, a one-second delay fires, then the count resets to zero:
+Here’s a test for the delayed reset from the Commands page.
+Clicking reset starts a one-second delay.
+When the delay completes, the count returns to zero.

-import { Story } from 'foldkit'
+import { Command, given, message, model, story } from 'foldkit/story'

 import { expect, test } from 'vitest'